jwsmith24/ai-finance-tool/README.md

 ## Running the program

-- Build the Docker container by naviagting to the project directory and running `docker build -t fin-app .`.
+- Build the Docker container by naviagting to the project directory and running `docker build -t fin-app .`
-- Run the container in interactive mode (to be able to provide user input) with `docker run -it fin-app`.
+- Run the container in interactive mode (to be able to provide user input) with `docker run -it fin-app`

 > [!NOTE]
 > You may need to run these commands with sudo.